 - Pharmacological therapy

-There are many addictions in the country today, and even more people struggle with them.
-We use CBT for a variety of addiction treatment programs.
+People suffer from many types of addiction.
+As a result, we use CBT for a variety of addiction treatment programs.
 Our addiction treatment programs include: